arshiamufti/arshiamufti.github.io/about.md

 ### Education and Technology

 Both technology and the current education systems have a long way to go before they become a safe and inclusive place for all.
 One of my goals in life is to develop educational tools that recognize the diversity in race, gender, ability, socio-economic status, and literacy in our societies and allow people with a variety of backgrounds and experiences to learn.
-I will be the chair of the [Waterloo Women in Computer Science Undergraduate Committee](http://wics.uwaterloo.ca/){:target="_blank"} for Spring 2016.
+I am an active member of the [Waterloo Women in Computer Science Undergraduate Committee](http://wics.uwaterloo.ca/){:target="_blank"}, and chaired the committee during Spring 2016.

 ### Reading and writing.